 16. Cost of Living

 Compared to the average city in the US, the cost of living in Roseville is relatively high.
-In fact, it’s 33.9% more expensiveOpens in a new tab. overall to live in Roseville than to live in a city with an average cost of living.
+In fact, it’s 33.9% more expensive overall to live in Roseville than to live in a city with an average cost of living.
 The biggest contributor to this is housing, which is 200.5% as expensive as the average US city, making housing a big concern for Roseville residents.

 Groceries, utilities, transportation, and some miscellaneous expenses are marginally higher as well.
 On the other hand, this might not seem like as much an issue to you when you consider that California’s minimum wage is $15.50 an hour.
 That’s the highest in the country, and likely also the reason for the higher expenses outside of the housing.